Sustainability in construction: Potential lower cost

 Sustainable construction might result in higher investment at the construction stage of projects, the competition between contractors, due to the promotion of sustainability in the industry, would encourage the application of sustainable construction technologies, ultimately decreasing the construction cost.
 Meanwhile, the encouraged cooperation of designer and engineer would bring better design into the construction phase.

+Using more sustainable resources reduces cost of construction as there will be less water and energy being used for construction and with less resources being used in the projects, it would lead to lower disposal costs as there is less waste being made.

 Environment protection

 By adopting sustainable construction, contractors would make the construction plan or sustainable site plan to minimize the environmental impact of the project.
 According to a study took place in Sri Lanka, considerations of sustainability may influence the contractor to choose more sustainable, locally sourced products and materials, and to minimize the amount of waste and water pollution.
 Another example is from a case study in Singapore, the construction team implemented rainwater recycling and waste water treatment systems that help achieve a lower environmental impact.
+Additionally, a 2023 study in China found that adopting cross-laminated timber (CLT) in building design can significantly reduce embodied carbon emissions across the construction process compared to traditional concrete-based structures.

 Promoting sustainability

-According to "Sustainable Construction: Reducing the Impact of Creating a Building", the contractor in collaboration with the owner would deliver the project in a sustainable way.
-More importantly, the contractor would have known this was a key performance indicator for the client from day one, allowing them the opportunity to not tender for the work, should this not appeal to them.
-Moreover, “It also sends a clear message to the industry, ‘sustainability is important to us’ and this, especially within the government and public sectors can significantly drive change in the way projects are undertaken, as well as up-skilling the industry to meet this growing demand.
+Contractors delivering projects in a sustainable way in collaboration with owners, treating sustainability as a key performance indicator for the clients from day one "sends a clear message to the industry, 'sustainability is important to us' and this, especially within the government and public sectors can significantly drive change in the way projects are undertaken, as well as up-skilling the industry to meet this growing demand.

 Expand market

-By promoting sustainable methods and products in daily work, the good result directly shows the public the positive effect of sustainable construction.
-Consequently, there would be potential to expand the market of sustainable concepts or products.
-According to a report published by USGBC, “The global green building market grew in 2013 to $260 billion, including an estimated 20 percent of all new U.S. commercial real estate construction.”
+There is be potential to expand the market of sustainable concepts or products.
+According to a report published by USGBC, "The global green building market grew in 2013 to $260 billion, including an estimated 20 percent of all new U.S. commercial real estate construction."